Lucas Botzen

 - Faster Market Entry: You can hire employees in days, not months.
 This gives you a competitive edge.

 - Compliance with Local Laws: EORs are experts in Australian labor law.
-They ensure your hiring practices are fully compliant with national and state regulations.
+They ensure your hiring practices comply with local labor regulations.
 This includes complex areas like superannuation and workers' compensation.

 - Cost-Effective: Setting up a legal entity in Australia is expensive.
 An EOR provides a more affordable alternative for hiring employees.